 If there’s a tangible benefit to gain—and you’re absolutely sure you can trust them not to tell anyone else in the company—then go ahead.

 But first, prepare your ask.
 Don’t drop a vague mention about how you’re looking for something new.
 Instead, set up a conversation where you tell them you’re interested in a new job, and ask specifically for what you want from them, whether that’s an email introduction to that friend they have at your dream company or insider info on what kind of qualifications a hiring manager they know loves to see.
+(Here's more info on effective ways to network at work.)

 If they can’t help in any way, though, you’re better off staying quiet at work.
 Find someone else to talk to—a friend, your partner, your mom, or a former co-worker (who could be as helpful as a current teammate but without the same level of risk).